-- Risk identification and assessment Risk identification and assessment forms the foundation for risk management.
+- i) Risk identification and assessment Risk identification and assessment forms the foundation for risk management.
 The Risk Management Framework sets out processes for the identification of risk at the business operation level and company level (through the Top Risk Assessment process).
-In addition, emerging risks are identified and discussed on at least a quarterly basis as part of our risk horizon scanning process. - ii) Risk Appetite, Risk Strategy and policies The Risk Appetite Statement sets out the aggregate level and types of risk we are willing to assume together with the maximum capacity for risks that we are willing to take on in order to achieve our strategic objectives and business plan. - Our Risk Strategy defines our risk appetite in a manner that is consistent with our business strategy.
+In addition, emerging risks are identified monthly and discussed on at least a quarterly basis as part of our risk horizon scanning process. - ii) Risk Appetite, Risk Strategy and policies The Risk Appetite Statement sets out the aggregate level and types of risk we are willing to assume together with the maximum capacity for risks that we are willing to take on in order to achieve our strategic objectives and business plan. - Our Risk Strategy defines our risk appetite in a manner that is consistent with our business strategy.
 It ensures that returns are appropriately based on the risks taken and that the level of capital required, and the commensurate delegated authorities, is in line with our overall risk capacity and strategy.

 Our policies define our approach to risk management and define how the controls, procedures, limits and escalation procedures are implemented to ensure that risks are managed in line with our Risk Appetite.
-The Board has approved a wide range of policies covering operational and risk aspects of our business.
-Our policies are subject to regular review.
+The Board has approved a wide range of policies

-- iii) Risk reporting and monitoring We have implemented a comprehensive qualitative and quantitative risk-reporting framework, in line with Allianz Group requirements.
+- covering operational and risk aspects of our business.
+Our policies are subject to regular review. - iii) Risk reporting and monitoring We have implemented a comprehensive qualitative and quantitative risk-reporting framework, in line with Allianz Group requirements.
 The reporting framework provides Senior Management and the Directors with transparent risk indicators to help them to understand our risk profile and our standing in relation to our stated risk appetite.
 Examples include Key Risk Indicator dashboards, emerging risk radars, ORSA reports, Recovery Plans and Top Risk Assessments.
-Each of these documents are reviewed and discussed at the MRC and Board Risk Committee, where action plans are agreed to address such risks identified. - iv) Communication and transparency Transparent risk disclosure provides the basis for communicating our strategy and performance to internal and external stakeholders, ensuring a sustainable positive impact on risk awareness and risk culture.
+Each of these documents are reviewed and discussed at the MRC and Board Risk Committee, where action plans are agreed to address such risks identified.
+In addition, we have implemented ("Non-")Financial Risk Management ("NFRM") testing in line with Group requirements.
+NFRM ensures effective controls or other risk mitigation activities are in place for all significant Operational and Compliance risks.
+It has replaced the older Integrated Risk & Control System ("IRCS") with a more formal, standardised and datadriven approach to identification of key risks, as well as documentation and testing thereof. - iv) Communication and transparency Transparent risk disclosure provides the basis for communicating our strategy and performance to internal and external stakeholders, ensuring a sustainable positive impact on risk awareness and risk culture.